 - Marketing Emails: I like to think of it as one-to-many kind of email.
 These are those emails you can send to a list of subscribers enlightening them on the products/services you have on sale, a new product you are launching soon.
 Your guess is as good as mine by now what a great marketing tool!

 - Transactional emails.
-This is a one-to-one email you send to your users.
-For example sending confirmation link before a new registration is active, sending welcome messages for new signups, password resets e.t.c.
+This is a one-to-one email.
+These are the kind you send to your users when sending confirmation link before a new registration is active, sending welcome messages for new signups, password resets e.t.c.
 These types of email can greatly improve user experience.

 Take confirming user registration for example.
 It's extra work but its important to ensure:

 - You are not bothering the wrong person.

 - Verify the existence of email addresses and will greatly reduce bounce rates